mrbelowski/r3e_crewchief_v2/README.txt

 Changelog
 ---------
+Version 2.5.1: Restructured some of the queue and spotter code to remove errors and make the interrupting and queuing process more effective; fixed issue in damage reporter so it's less likely to spam message; added check for RaceRoom decreasing, rather than increasing, the number of completed laps.
+No new sound pack for this version

 Version 2.5.0: Added tyre wear monitoring - tyre wear status updates on crossing the start/finish line (if the wear state isn't 'good' and it's changed from last lap), automatically reports tyre wear status when entering the pits, reports estimated tyre life left (in minutes or laps depending on the race type), responds to "how's my tyre wear"; allow the audio player to use a full physical path to the sound files (i.e. c:\some\path) instead of just a path relative to the app's runtime folder; pop a dialog box with warning message when closing the properties form with unsaved changes; fixed 2 crash bugs; added a few more spotter sounds.
 This update requires a new sound pack